jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 Have a look at [this video](https://youtu.be/_GzOsitVgLI) from @trombonepizza which gives more detailed setup information on ASIO4All.

-Official and more detailed info about how to configure ASIO4All is documented in the official [ASIO4All FAQs on the ASIO4All website](http://www.asio4all.org/faq.html) and in the ASIO4All manual.
+Official and more detailed info about how to configure ASIO4All is documented in the official [ASIO4All FAQs on the ASIO4All website](http://www.asio4all.org/faq.html){: target="_blank" rel="noopener noreferrer"} and in the ASIO4All manual.
 This can most likely be found on your desktop or in the folder where the ASIO4All binary is installed (usually `C:\Program Files (x86)\ASIO4ALL v2\`).

 ## All installed?
 Jamulus has been installed and can be used now.
 If you haven't set up your audio gear yet, have a look at [Hardware Setup](Hardware-Setup).